EsFumeral/docker-postgresql/README.md

 4. Run your containerized database.

     Run ./fresh_build_and_run.sh to set a brand new database.
-This will be erase all previous existing data.
+All previous existing data will be erased.

     ```bash
     ./fresh_build_and_run.sh